Veronica-Falgiani/Network-Protocol-Verification-Agent/README.md

 #### login

-The strings used to login into the service.
+The commands used to login into the service.

 ```
 "login": {